 Just off Jackson Square is the Presbytere in the Louisiana State Museum that features the permanent Katrina exhibition.
 Dedicated to documenting and contextualizing the horrible disaster of Hurricane Katrina, it is a must for anyone who seeks to fully understand what the storm wrought here.

 You enter under a ceiling of glass bottles, lit from above and each containing a curled paper message.
 Every bottle is symbolic of a story of individual struggle, of personal loss, of a desperate appeal thrown out to the void, a last hopeful wish.
-And there are so very, very many of them.
+And there are so many of them.

 The Katrina museum does not shrink from the human cost of the event, but nor does it wallow in it.
 To walk through the rooms is to viscerally re-live the story that the residents here can never forget.